Updated September 2020

 What is Industrial Hemp?

 Hemp belongs to the same plant family as cannabis.
 Unlike cannabis, however, hemp has a significantly lower cannabinoid content, which is why many countries typically harvest hemp strictly for manufacturing purposes.
+Industrial hemp was widely cultivated in America as a fiber crop from the mid-18th century until the late 1930s, when it would be banned outright for the next several decades.

 The Uses of Industrial Hemp